 End-to-End Encryption

-When it comes to protecting customer data, It is imperative that such data be protected when both at rest and in transit.
+When it comes to protecting customer data, it is imperative that such data be protected when both at rest and in transit.
 To protect data at rest, one must use one of the several strong encryption algorithms.
 The more widespread of such algorithms include AES256, Blowfish, Twofish, and RSA.
 Please note that it is always advisable to use longer encryption keys, and you should consult your IT partner about which key length can be considered sufficiently secure for the strong encryption algorithm of your choice – this length can vary from algorithm to algorithm.

 As far as data in transit is concerned, it must be protected using either the Secure Socket Layer (SSL) certificate or Transport Level Security (TLS) encryption.
 Although SSL is still widely used, TLS is a more secure, and, correspondingly, more preferable option.
 It uses enhanced encryption algorithms, encrypted alert messages (in SSL, the alert messages are unencrypted), and a more advanced message authentication algorithm.
 The latter allows protecting the data being transported from tampering by malicious actors.